janithh/rust_exercises/README.md

 0.9.0 - Exercise 6 : Value of a hand of cards

-0.10.0 - Exercise 7 : Has a deadline been reached?
+0.10.0 - Exercise 7 : Has a deadline been reached ?

+0.11.0 - Convert between Celcius and Fahrenheit